Thaddaeus Ropac Seoul Now Open

 — 황규진, 아시아 디렉터

-As Director of the gallery in Asia, and with her significant experience working with institutions and collectors throughout the continent, Kyu Jin Hwang has been instrumental in establishing the Thaddaeus Ropac Seoul gallery.
+As Executive Director of the gallery in Seoul, and with her significant experience working with institutions and collectors throughout the continent, Kyu Jin Hwang has been instrumental in establishing the Thaddaeus Ropac Seoul.
 She will work closely with the team in Seoul, with collectors and institutions in Asia.
 Kyu is based between Seoul and London.

 A Long-Standing History with Seoul